Mortgage Payoff Calculator - Paying off A Mortgage Loan

 - Time left on the first mortgage term in years

-There are a few words related to Mortgages that you may need to understand when you use the
+There are a few words related to Mortgage that you may need to understand when you use the

 - Years yet to go: How many years are still remaining on your mortgage term?